Get insider access

 1. Best Epson Printer

-The best Epson printer we've tested is the Epson EcoTank Pro ET-5850, an all-in-one inkjet model designed for small or home offices.
+Our top pick is the Epson EcoTank Pro ET-5850, an all-in-one inkjet model designed for small or home offices.
 It has many connectivity options, including Wi-Fi, Ethernet, and USB, so it's easily accessible to everyone.
 The scanner has an automatic feeder for quick processing of long, multi-page documents, and it can automatically scan double-sided sheets, albeit in two passes.
-The scan quality is okay; it's good enough for documents but not ideal for photos, as it has trouble capturing finer details.
-It feels very well built, and its design gives easy access to the ink tanks and sheet rollers (to remove paper jams).
+Overall, the printer feels very well-built, and its design gives easy access to the sheet rollers in case of paper jams.

 3. Best Budget Epson Printer